Danack/Jig/README.md

 TODO
 ====

-* Included dynamic files don't trigger a force compile.
+* Add test case for dynamic include.

 * Add more Typehints to function calls as some are missing.